jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 - Buy a reputable brand.
 - Buy from a reputable store.
 If a deal sounds to good to be true, it is probably not true.
 - Make sure you get a good card with good read and write speeds (what is the best card to get always changes, check current reviews online).
-- When getting the card format it the first thing you should do is format it.
+- When getting the card the first thing you should do is format it.
 Press `Steam` - `Storage` - Select The Card - Press `Y` for Options - `Format Drive`.
 - If you are going to name your SD Card avoid exotic names with special characters, emojis or spaces.
 Stick with to A to Z and 1 to 9.

 There are several solutions listed online with quick search on how to test if a SD Card is fake for various OSes like the software `f3` for Linux.